 Dog-Friendly Beaches NEAR Malibu

-ARF, just because there’s only one dog-friendly public beach AND one dog-friendly private beach in Malibu doesn’t mean that you should stop your furry adventures there!
-If you want to sniff out more dog-friendly beaches near the Malibu area, I’ve got you covered.
+ARF, just because there’s only one dog-friendly public beach AND one dog-friendly private beach in Malibu doesn’t mean you should stop your furry adventures here!
+If you want to sniff out more dog-friendly beaches near Malibu, I’ve got you covered.

-In nearby Ventura County (to the west of Los Angeles County), there are 3 ARF-mazing dog-friendly beaches on the 5-mile stretch of coastline at Point Mugu State Park – all worthy of some sand diggin’!
+In nearby Ventura County (to the west of Los Angeles County), there are 3 ARF-mazing dog-friendly beaches on the 5-mile stretch of coastline at Point Mugu State Park – all worthy of some sand diggin’ and wet nose sniffing!
 Per the official rules, on-leash dogs are allowed on the Park’s day-use areas, campgrounds, AND beaches.
 WOOF-HOO!
 Dogs, however, are prohibited on trails and dirt roads.